ZhgChg.Li

 if operation == .pop {

-return //UIViewControllerAnimatedTransitioning Animation to apply when returning
+return // UIViewControllerAnimatedTransitioning animation to apply when popping

 } else if operation == .push {

-return //UIViewControllerAnimatedTransitioning Animation to apply when pushing
+return // UIViewControllerAnimatedTransitioning animation to apply when pushing

 }